zankia/damas-core/Coding-Conventions.md

 We mainly want to stick to the Crockford document.
 It will become our reference for this list:
 * Variable Declaration
 * indentation: 4 spaces
+* 2 line return at the end of file

 http://javascript.crockford.com/code.html